IS THE "UNCLEAN" LAW FOR US TODAY?

 The "unclean law" was given as one unit.
 The bible records the giving of the "unclean" law to Israel and is found in the 5th and 15th chapters of Leviticus.
 This law covers six major areas, one area the eating of unclean meats, animals and fowls classified as unclean.
 They state that any one of the six areas could cause a "person" to be unclean, not animals.
 Isn't it fair to state that this "unclean" law should stand or fall intact, or good reason should be shown why part should me kept while the rest done away with.
 Me: The "unclean" laws were done away with after Christ died.
 This is not talking about the clean and unclean meats.
 The ones who feel (believe?) the law is in effect today only observer the part that governs the eating of certain animals.
 Me: not just animals, birds and fish also.
 The rest they say, is done away with.
 Me: The meat used for sacrifices were done away with.
 The clean and unclean law for food still exists today and always will.

-To prove this position there are two points that need to be established.
+To prove this position there are two points that needed to be established.
 The first is that it was required before it was given to Israel in the wilderness, (I agree) showing that it wasn't just part of the "added law; Galatians 3:19, which reads: "Wherefore then serve the law?"
-It was added because of transgression, till the seed should come (Jesus) to whom the promise was made; and it was ordained by angels in the hand of a mediator (Jesus). (the added laws were the laws of Moses God gave him to lead the people while they were in the wilderness.)
+It was added because of transgression, till the seed should come (Jesus) to whom the promise was made; and it was ordained by angels in the hand of a mediator (Jesus). (the added laws were the laws of Moses God gave him to govern the Israelite people while they were in the wilderness.)
 These laws were given because the hardening of the hearts of the people, and their transgressions against God and his laws, I believe it was in force, to show that we are to keep the law of the clean and unclean "meats".
 The second point is it was in force during the days of the apostles.
 I agree.
 To conclude we are to keep this law.
 The first point should be establish and the second point "must" be proven.
 (I believe both points were established and proven.)
+Just because I do not agree with everything in the booklet, I won't ever, condemn anyone for their beliefs.
+That is between them and God.
+Not mine to judge.

 Posted by *Starlight* March 5, 2026